-When you start planning a trip in the RV with your family, you imagine all the incredible places the thrilling adventure will take you to.
+When you start planning a trip in the RV with your family, you imagine all the incredible places your thrilling adventure will take you.
 But, along with all the breathtaking and picturesque destinations, it’s also essential to consider the terrain and parking surfaces you’ll be putting your trailer or RV on.

 1. In-Between Adventures?
 Park Your RV Here

 As shown in the picture above, permeable pavers are a do-it-yourself project any individual can undertake.
 These paving systems are porous, allowing water to flow through the pavement and seep into the ground or sub-base rock present underneath.
 They’re just as durable and strong as conventional paving materials, including asphalt, compacted gravel, and concrete.

 Several different types of porous paving grids are available today, including interlocking concrete grids, permeable concrete and asphalt pavements, plastic grid pavers with flexible joints, and rigid or rolled plastic pavers.

 Permeable pavers are the perfect solution to the impervious cover code restrictions, which are designed to reduce flooding risks, protect natural waterways, and regulate stormwater.
 As a result, they can be used to construct environment-friendly parking lots, fire lanes, driveways, industrial yards, and roadways that absorb and detain water, consequently preventing flooding.
 In the image above, rolled plastic grid pavers are shown.